Association for Logic Programming (ALP)

-- preparation and management of the conference budget, local arrangements, exhibits, decision on and invitation of the banquet speaker, additional sponsorships.
+- Preparation and management of the conference budget, local arrangements, exhibits, decision on and invitation of the banquet speaker, additional sponsorship.

-- active seeking of external funds and sponsorships.
+- Active seeking of external funds and sponsorships.
 These should cover at least the hotel costs and possibly travel expenses of all invited speakers.
 Invited speakers DO get free registration to the conference.
 If the external funds permit, a similar arrangement should be made for invited tutorial speakers.
 In any case, these costs should not be incurred on ALP.
 The conference coordinator might have suggestions, such as a list of sponsors, that sponsored previous editions of the conference.

 - publicizing the call for participation to maximize attendance to the conference and affiliated workshops.